 Prevention is Key

 Never touch an unfamiliar animal whether domestic or wild as either can be infected.
 To keep potentially rabid animals out of your home, seal openings such as your attic, basement, porch, and chimney to help prevent wild animals from entering.
-To learn how we can help keep infected animals out of your home, contact Critter Control of Miami at 305-258-3587 and maintain you and your family’s safety.
+To learn how we can help keep infected animals out of your home, contact Critter Control at 305-258-3587 and maintain you and your family’s safety.